NeutrinosPlatform/cordova-plugin-document-scanner/README.md

 # Usage

 `scan.scanDoc(successCallback, errorCallback, options)`

-Takes a photo using the scan plugin, or retrieve a photo from the device's image gallery.
+Takes a photo using the scan plugin, or retrieves a photo from the device's image gallery.
 The image is passed to the document scanner and the scanned image is passed to success callback as the URI for the image file.

 The `scan.scanDoc` function opens the device's camera that allows users to snap pictures by default.
 Once the user snaps the photo, the scan application closes and the application is restored.